Jacko7973/Snake-Pygame/README.md

 # Snake-Pygame
-Simple Snake game tutorial built in Python using Pygame (98 lines of code)
+Simple snake game tutorial built in Python using Pygame (98 lines of code)

  - Use arrow keys to move snake